KrzysiekJa/ML-project-on-HAR-Dataset/README.md

 ## Misses

-Firstly, I was trying to use as the learning set decomposed set with raw data from instruments, but without well-made signal preprocessing, it was giving low result (best: 0.67 for SVM), so I used special set already prepared by researchers.
+Firstly, I was trying to use as the learning set decomposed set with raw data from instruments, but without well-made signal preprocessing, it was giving low result (best: 0.67 accuracy for SVM), so I used special set already prepared by researchers.
 Also, I was trying to use the Hidden Markov' Chains model with use of [hmmlearn](https://hmmlearn.readthedocs.io/en/latest/#) library.
 But after long fight I reconciled that tools aren't made for my case in which I wanted to use labels set.